scverse/scvi-tools/docs/developer/maintenance.md

 \
   my hotfix <- backported from main
   |
-  my other hotfix <- backported from main, also tagged as v0.14.1 (release)
+  my other hotfix <- backported from main, tagged as v0.14.1 (release)
 |
 feature baz
 |